neondatabase/website/content/docs/tutorial/project-setup.md

 ![Neon create project](/docs/tutorial/neon_create_project.png)

 You may have noticed that your project was created in just a few seconds.
 That’s one of the benefits of Neon’s serverless architecture.
-Neon is serverless PostgreSQL that separates compute and storage.
-A Neon compute is a stateless PostgreSQL instance, which allows Neon to provision PostgreSQL very quickly.
+Neon is serverless Postgres that separates compute and storage.
+A Neon compute is a stateless Postgres instance, which allows Neon to provision Postgres very quickly.

 Another benefit of Neon's serverless architecture is that Neon can scale compute resources to zero after a period of inactivity to save on compute costs.
 This feature, called _Auto-suspend_, suspends a compute after five minutes of inactivity, by default.